Flea Eggs in Cats and Dogs:

 - On the ground, flea eggs and larvae may come in contact with pet hair or flea feces treated with IGRs.
 They will be prevented from hatching or molting.

-Because they act on different stages of flea infestation, IGRs reinforce the effectiveness of adulticidal molecules.
-They help break flea lifecycle in the long run.
+Because they act on different stages of flea infestation, IGRs reinforce the effectiveness of adulticidal molecules, and they help break flea lifecycle in the long run.

 The other great advantage is that there are many inexpensive generics available.